dequelabs/axe-core-maven-html/README.md

 ## Requirements

 - Chrome must be installed; follow the directions at https://www.google.com/chrome/ to install it.
 On Unix, ensure that Chrome is on your path.
-- Chrome Driver must be installed; follow the directions at: https://sites.google.com/a/chromium.org/chromedriver/getting-started to install it.
 - The Java SE Development Kit must be installed; follow the directions at http://www.oracle.com/technetwork/java/javase/downloads/index.html to install it.
 - Maven must be installed; follow the directions at http://maven.apache.org/ to install it.
 Ensure that it is on your path.